-- C. When a date progression increase coincides with a promotional date, the appointment to a new salary range, and/or a market adjustment, the progression increase date will be applied first. - D. The University, at its discretion, may approve additional increment increases at any time.
+45.3.
+Employee Recruitment and Retention (R&R) Step Increases.
+The University, at its discretion, may approve additional increment increases at any time.
 Such additional increment increases will not change an employee's progression start date.

-45.3.
-Recruitment/Retention Compensation.
+45.4.
+Job Profile Recruitment/Retention Increases.
 The Employer may increase the salary of classifications that are experiencing recruitment/retention problems.

-45.4.
+45.5.
 Transfers/Lateral Movement.
 When an employee moves from one position to another position in the same or a different classification at the same salary range, the employee will retain their previous salary range and step.

-45.5.
+45.6.
 Promotions/Reallocation/Reversion.
-Upon promotion or reallocation from a position under this contract to another position under this contract with a higher salary range, the affected employee shall be placed on the salary step of the new range which reflects a minimum of a three (3) step increase, except for positions on Health Care Professional/Technical pay tables, which shall receive a minimum increase of 6%.
+Upon promotion or reallocation from a position under this contract to another position under this contract with a higher salary range, the affected employee shall be placed on the salary step of the new range which reflects a minimum of a three (3) step increase, except for positions on Health Care Professional/ Technical pay tables, which shall receive a minimum increase of 6%.